frangdelsolar/idfl/DOCUMENTATION.md

 -   Navigate to `http://localhost:8000/admin`
 -   Login with credentials: `admin`/`admin`
--   You can see the autocomplete dropdowns and the search feature in action.
+-   You can see the autocomplete dropdowns and the search feature in action in the Add Product page.

 ### Task 3: Create Application Models, Admin Pages and PDF Download System - ✅ Completed